pnlbwh/TBSS/docs/TUTORIAL.md

 use `--force` flag or delete [transform/template](#ii-transformtemplate) directory manually.
 This bypassing would be useful for quick re-run after adjusting few parameters such as `args.SKEL_THRESH`.
 For adjustments to take effect, you should run FA TBSS first which will update the parameters in log directory from where they propagate to subsequent non FA TBSS (altogether or separate).

+For `--study` branch, note that `template/template0.nii.gz` file may be created even if template creation fails midway.
+So, before trying again, make sure to delete that or use `--force` flag.

 # Reference